SekibOmazic/angular2-playground/README.md

 Just want to show how components can interact

 ## Waring
-Warning: Broken after update to alpha 20.
+Communication via events broken after update to alpha 20.
 Need to investigate.

 ## Demo